 Thank you for visiting our website.

-Property Owners and families are asked to contact the Camp Coordinators directly, please, if you can.
+Property Owners and families are asked to contact the Camp Coordinators directly.
+Click here to visit our Current Camps page where you can find contact details of the camp coordinator.

 If there is not a camp near you, contact your local Council.

-If you live in a disaster-affected area that doesn’t currently have a basecamp, and would like to enquire about having BlazeAid volunteers working in your community, please read our Establishing a Basecamp page.
+If you live in a disaster-affected area that doesn’t currently have a basecamp, and would like to enquire about having BlazeAid volunteers working in your community, please read our How to Establish a Base Camp page.

 Register to have BlazeAid volunteers working with you.